 2. PayPal & Stripe Add-on

-Maybe you don’t need a full ecommerce solution.
+Maybe you don’t need a full eCommerce solution or robust payment plugin on your site.
 Perhaps running WooCommerce or something else is just too much for the one or two things you sell.
-This plugin may be your best bet.
-You can keep a form made for each particular item you sell (each with unique SKU or ID), and your users will be redirected to either PayPal or Square upon submitting the form.
+The Paypal & Stripe Add-on for Contact Form 7 might be your best bet.
+You can keep a form made for each particular item you sell (each with a unique SKU or ID), and your users will be redirected to either PayPal or Stripe upon submitting the form.
 You won’t be hosting or processing their payment information, just getting the benefit of selling your stuff with a few clicks.

 Price: FREE | More Information